jncss/GaleraHealth/README.md

 # GaleraHea- 🔍 **Comprehensive Cluster Analysis**: Automatically discovers and analyzes all nodes in your Galera cluster
 - 🚀 **Automated Mode**: Use `-y` flag to run with saved defaults without any prompts - perfect for monitoring scripts
 - 📄 **Summary Mode**: Use `-y -s` for ultra-compact summary-only output ideal for monitoring dashboards
+- � **Cluster Recovery**: Use `-r` flag to automatically attempt cluster recovery if nodes are down
-- 🔐 **Smart SSH Authentication**: Supports both SSH keys and password authentication with intelligent fallback
+- �🔐 **Smart SSH Authentication**: Supports both SSH keys and password authentication with intelligent fallback
 - 🏠 **Localhost Optimization**: Automatically detects and optimizes performance when running on cluster nodes
 - 📊 **Configuration Coherence**: Validates that cluster configuration is consistent across all nodes
 - 🔗 **MySQL Status Monitoring**: Checks MySQL/MariaDB service status and cluster connectivity